Frequently asked questions

 Answers to common questions for real estate investors.

-A cost segregation study or report identifies and reclassifies components of your asset into shorter useful life in order to accelerate depreciation, which can result in significant tax savings.
-It is a tax planning strategy that works by identifying parts of your building that can be depreciated faster than the standard 27.5 or 39 years.
+A cost segregation report identifies and reclassifies components of your property in order to identify bonus depreciation eligibility and certain assets that can be depreciated faster than the standard 27.5 or 39 years, which can result in significant tax savings.

 Property owners who earn rental income and want to offset their active or passive income.